dell/dellemc-openmanage-ansible-modules/docs/modules/ome_application_network_proxy.rst

   ignore_certificate_validation (optional, bool, False)
-    This option will ignore the built-in certificate checks like those used for the warranty and catalog updates.
+    This option will ignore the integrated certificate checks like those used for the warranty and catalog updates.

-    \ :literal:`true`\  will ignore the certificate validation.
+    \ :literal:`true`\  ignores the certificate validation.

-    \ :literal:`false`\  will not ignore the certificate validation.
+    \ :literal:`false`\  does not ignore the certificate validation.

   proxy_exclusion_list (optional, list, None)